Historia Mundum

 Trienio Liberal in Spain

 Joseph attempted to rule the country with the Constitution of Bayonne, a document he crafted to secure power for himself while ostensibly conceding to political liberalism.
-Some Spaniards accepted the new regime, while others congregated in various governing juntas in Madrid, Aranjuez, and Seville.
-These opposing parties wished to expel the French invaders, but they were unable to do so.
-Nonetheless, they managed to evade Napoleonic troops and relocate to Cádiz under British protection, where they proposed the Spanish Constitution of 1812.
-The La Pepa constitution represented a significant shift towards liberal ideals, emphasizing constitutional monarchy, national sovereignty, and individual rights.
+Some Spaniards accepted the new regime, while others gathered in governing juntas and eventually relocated to Cádiz under British protection.
+There, amid war and imperial crisis, they proposed the Spanish Constitution of 1812.
+The importance of La Pepa lay in the way it joined anti-French patriotism to liberal principles.
+It defended constitutional monarchy, national sovereignty, a representative Cortes, legal equality and individual rights.
+It also claimed authority over Spain’s overseas territories, which made the imperial dimension of Spanish liberalism impossible to separate from the European one.

 Liberal Revolution in Portugal